ebeneditos/telegram.bot/index.md

 it's unsafe to type the `TOKEN` just in the R script.
 It's better to use environment variables set in `.Renviron` file.

-So let's say you have named your bot `RBot` (it's the first question you answered to the *BotFather* when creating it); you can open the `.Renviron` file with the R commands:
+So let's say you have named your bot `RTelegramBot` (it's the first question you answered to the *BotFather* when creating it); you can open the `.Renviron` file with the R commands:

 ```r